-- 1. Introduction biomolecular approaches, chemistry of calcified tissues, chemical indicators in organic & inorganic components.
-(JLT) - 2.
+- 1.Introduction: biomolecular approaches, chemistry of calcified calcified tissues, chemical indicators in organic & inorganic components.
+(AS) - 2.
 The classic maize studies, the classic marine food studies.
-(JLT) - 3-4.
+(AS) - 3-4.
 Trophic levels from isotopes and trace elements; what about plants in the past?
-[Note: This is a double lecture] (JLT) - 5.
-Organic residues on/in pots: lipids and other residues and compound-specific isotope analysis.
-(RS) - 6.
-Issues weaning and life history transitions, the aquatic food problem, constraints.
-(JLT)
+(AS) [Note: This is a double lecture] - 5.Organic residues on/in pots: lipids and other residues and compound-specific isotope analysis.
+(RS) - 6.Issues: weaning and life history transitions, the aquatic food problem, constraints.
+(AS)